Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

-is an isomorphism, so $L_\alpha$ split-generates $\Fuk(X)_\alpha$ by the generation criterion, as proved by Evans--Lekili using completely different methods. \end{example}
+is an isomorphism, so $L_\alpha$ split-generates $\Fuk(X)_\alpha$ by the generation criterion, as proved by Evans--Lekili using completely different methods. \end{Example}

-\begin{remark} Suppose $Q$ is a summand of $\QH^*(X)$ and $Q^\perp$ the complementary summand.
-It follows from general structural properties \cite[Theorem 8]{GanatraAutomaticGeneration} that if $\LL$ lies in the $Q$-summand of $\Fuk(X)_\lambda$ and if $\CO_{\LL}|_Q$ is injective then, in addition to $\LL$ split-generating this piece of the Fukaya category, we get that $\CO_{\LL}|_Q$ is an \emph{isomorphism}, i.e.~it's automatically surjective (for more detail on these decompositions of the category see \cref{sscDecomp}). \cref{CorollaryH} thus has the following curious consequence: if $L$ is a torus and the formal expansion $\hatCO$ of $\CO^0_\bL$ about a critical point of $W_L$ is injective on $Q$ and vanishes on $Q^\perp$ (the latter ensures that $\LL$ lies in the $Q$-summand of the category), then $\hatCO|_Q$ is an isomorphism.
-In particular, these hypotheses can never hold if the critical point is non-isolated, since then $\HF^*_{\hatS}(\bL, \bL)$ is infinite-dimensional. \end{remark}
+\begin{Remark} Suppose $\QH^*(X)$ decomposes as a product of algebras $Q \times Q^\perp$.
+It follows from general structural properties \cite[Theorem 8]{GanatraAutomaticGeneration} that if $\LL$ lies in the $Q$-summand of $\Fuk(X)_\lambda$ and if~\smash{$\CO_{\LL}|_Q$} is injective then, in addition to $\LL$ split-generating this piece of the Fukaya category, we get that \smash{$\CO_{\LL}|_Q$} is an \emph{isomorphism}, i.e., it is automatically surjective (for more detail on these decompositions of the category see Appendix~\ref{sscDecomp}).
+Corollary~\ref{CorollaryH} thus has the following curious consequence: if $L$ is a torus and the formal expansion \smash{$\hatCO$} of \smash{$\CO^0_\bL$} about a critical point of $W_L$ is injective on $Q$ and vanishes on $Q^\perp$ (the latter ensures that $\LL$ lies in the $Q$-summand of the category), then \smash{$\hatCO|_Q$} is an isomorphism.
+In particular, these hypotheses can never hold if the critical point is non-isolated, since then \smash{$\HF^*_{\hatS}(\bL, \bL)$} is infinite-dimensional. \end{Remark}

-\Cref{CorollaryH} can also be used to prove new, non-toric, generation results for Lagrangian tori.
+Corollary~\ref{CorollaryH} can also be used to prove new, non-toric, generation results for Lagrangian tori.
 In favourable situations this can even be done with no knowledge beyond the ambient quantum cohomology ring and $W_L$ itself.
-One useful tool here is the famous result of Auroux \cite[Lemma 6.7]{AurouxTDuality}, Kontsevich, and Seidel that $\CO^0_{\LL}$ sends twice the first Chern class $c_1$ of $X$ to $2W_L(\calL) \cdot 1_{\LL}= 2\lambda \cdot 1_{\LL}$; see \cref{lemAKS} for a precise statement.
+One useful tool here is the famous result of Auroux \cite[Lemma~6.7]{AurouxTDuality}, Kontsevich, and Seidel that $\CO^0_{\LL}$ sends twice the first Chern class $c_1$ of $X$ to~${2W_L(\calL) \cdot 1_{\LL}= 2\lambda \cdot 1_{\LL}}$; see Lemma~\ref{lemAKS} for a precise statement.
 The same argument shows the following.

-\begin{maincor} For any $L$ (not necessarily a torus) the map $\CO^0_\bL$ sends $2c_1$ to $2W_L \cdot 1_\bL$, and if $L$ is orientable then we can cancel the factors of $2$.
-So if $L$ is a torus and $\calL$ is a critical point of $W_L$ then, under the correspondence in \cref{CorollaryH}, $\CO_{\LL}(c_1)$ corresponds to the formal expansion of $W_L$ about $\calL$. $ $ \end{maincor}
+\begin{maincor} For any $L$ $($not necessarily a torus$)$, the map $\CO^0_\bL$ sends $2c_1$ to $2W_L \cdot 1_\bL$, and if $L$ is orientable, then we can cancel the factors of $2$.
+So if $L$ is a torus and $\calL$ is a critical point of $W_L$, then, under the correspondence in Corollary~{\rm \ref{CorollaryH}}, \smash{$\CO_{\LL}(c_1)$} corresponds to the formal expansion of~$W_L$ about $\calL$. \end{maincor}

-\begin{example} Let $X \subset \CC\PP^4$ be the quadric threefold and let us temporarily work over $\ZZ$.
+\begin{Example} Let $X \subset \CC\PP^4$ be the quadric threefold and let us temporarily work over $\ZZ$.
 The quantum cohomology is